Captioning and Interpreting of Films and Videos: Do Both Have a Place?

 The DCMP: More Complete Access

 So, my fellow interpreters, steer your teachers toward captioning and the DCMP.
-And while you're at it, you will want to know that the DCMP also has professional development media for interpreters, including some new CD-ROMs that offer Continuing Education Units (CEUs).
+And while you're at it, you will want to know that the DCMP also has professional development media for interpreters.
 Beginning signers will love the opportunity to sharpen their skills by watching DCMP sign-language training videos.

 Don't miss out!